 Employment Types in the Philippines

-There are six types of employment recognized in the Philippines.
-These are:
+There are six types of employment recognized in the Philippines, which are:

 Employees working with an employer for at least a year, performing necessary duties, and contributing to their business scheme.